-A printed copy of this pass is also required for your vehicle.
 Fold the printed pass on the dotted line and display it on the dashboard, with the QR code visible, at all times during your visit.

 Operators of motorcycles and open-top vehicles must carry this pass on their person.
 Passes should not be left on an unattended motorcycle.